AramYako/Kubernetes/README.md

 * Inside node: Can we ssh a pod?
 Yes inside we can
 * Outside the node, how do we access the pods?
 Yes service: NodePort service.
 It will listen to a port, forward the request to a port that a pod listens to
 * ServiceTypes: NodePort, ClusterIP, LoadBalanser
+* We can also use Service to talk to an external DB

 ### NodePort